RobPavey/wikitree-sourcer/docs/readme.md

 The extension uses manifest version 3 (MV3) for Chrome and manifest version 2 (MV2) for Firefox and Safari.

+The [Google Javascript Style Guide](https://google.github.io/styleguide/jsguide.html) is the guide used for formatting/coding standards.

 ## Platform support

 There are three variants of the extension: